danielabrahamgit/Hyper_Parameters_Project_189/README.md

 **Lecture_Material**
 The lecture material for this week can be found in the Lecture_Material folder.
 Within this folder you will find two subfolders named Notes and Slides.
 * **Notes** - This folder holds the Note document for Hyperparameters as well as any related material.
+  * **Hyper_Notes** - This is a pdf containig the hyperparameter notes for the week.
+This file should be made accessible to the students so that they can review the material from lecture.